 In 1884, 5000 court summons had been issued against the unvaccinated, a case load that completely overloaded the court system.
 Letters in local newspaper at this time revealed widespread disdain for the irrationality of the procedure and the medical profession’s steadfast defense of a dangerous practice that had clearly failed over the last 80 years.

 Tensions reached a boiling point and on March 23, 1885, a large protest estimated at 80,000 to 100,000 people erupted.
-It was composed of citizens of all professions from across England and receive support from citizens across Europe who could not attend it.
+It was composed of citizens of all professions from across England and received support from citizens across Europe who could not attend it.
 The procession was two miles long, with displays showing the popular sentiments against vaccination present throughout the crowd.
 The demonstration was successful, and the local government acceded to and acknowledged their demands for liberty.

 The Leicester Model